justusschock/shapedata/README.md

 This repository contains image classes to perform transformations on images with landmarks (similar to [menpo](https://github.com/menpo/menpo) but with much less dependencies).
 It also provides some basic Datasets for [delira](https://github.com/justusschock/delira)

 ## Installation
-This package can be installed via `pip install shapedata.git`
+This package can be installed via `pip install shapedata`

 ## Basic Usage
 To load a single image with landmarks you can simply do